Center For Biodiversity and Ecosystem Stewardship

 Through the integration of biodiversity and ecosystem studies with outreach to our local and global communities, our Center is committed to innovative collaborative research.

 Villanova University’s Center for Biodiversity and Ecosystem Stewardship (CBEST) promotes research in biodiversity and ecosystem science with a focus on understanding ongoing changes in ecosystems, their component organisms, and the benefits they provide to society.
 Housed within the College of Liberal Arts and Sciences, led by a team of scientists at the forefront of their fields, and reinforced by the contributions of graduate and undergraduate researchers, CBEST integrates science with action, working with a diverse community of experts in locations around the world to preserve biodiversity, manage complicated ecosystems and combat the challenges posed by an uncertain future.

-We are committed to working with and learning from research entities, land managers and stewards, teachers, and other members of the communities with whom we engage both near Villanova and local to our far-flung research sites.
+We are committed to working with and learning from research entities, land managers and stewards, teachers, and other members of the communities where our research takes place.

 Focusing on spreading the word about the importance of biodiversity and the effects of climate change on ecosystems across the globe is of the utmost importance to the Center.
 We engage with students of all ages, and communities exposed to ecosystem disruptions to promote and encourage public engagement.
 Learn more about our education and outreach.